grafana/loki/docs/sources/shared/configuration.md

   # CLI flag: -pattern-ingester.flush-check-period
   [flush_check_period: <duration> | default = 30s]

+  # The maximum number of detected pattern clusters that can be created by
+  # streams.
+  # CLI flag: -pattern-ingester.max-clusters
+  [max_clusters: <int> | default = 300]

+  # The maximum eviction ratio of patterns per stream.
+Once that ratio is
+  # reached, the stream will throttled pattern detection.
+  # CLI flag: -pattern-ingester.max-eviction-ratio
+  [max_eviction_ratio: <float> | default = 0.25]

   # Configures the metric aggregation and storage behavior of the pattern
   # ingester.
   metric_aggregation: